-As described above in situations involving rapid loss development, the FHCF would probably attempt a financing based on the dollar losses generated by the hurricane or hurricanes in order to finance its statutory limit, as shown in Table 1.
+As described above, in situations involving large losses with rapid loss development the FHCF would probably attempt a financing based on the projected or actual dollar losses generated by the hurricane or hurricanes in order to finance its statutory limit, as shown in Table 1.
 These bonds would be repaid using emergency assessments.

-Table 2 on the following page shows the estimated annual assessment impact from the varying hurricane loss scenarios.
+Table 2 shows the estimated annual assessment impact from the varying hurricane loss scenarios.